DrKLO/Telegram/README.md

 ### Localization

-We moved all translations to https://translations.telegram.org/en/android/.
-Please use it.
+We moved all translations [here](https://translations.telegram.org/en/android/).

+If you want to help us with translations, use that plaform.